Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 * you don't have access (yet) to a local Mojo installation
 * you don't want to clutter your machine with a local Mojo installation

 Mojo works in a REPL environment, like a Jupyter notebooks.
-To do that, it is interpreted, or JIT (Just In Time) compiled.
+To do that, it is interpreted, or JIT (Just In Time) compiled through OrcJIT.
 In the Playground Mojo is running on a hosted JupyterLab server.
 Access is granted after signing in with your email-address.

 **To get entrance:**